 Our group investigates new physical phenomena the emerge in nanoscale systems, at surfaces and interfaces of different materials.
 Our overarching goal is to develop fundamental understanding of the effects of confinement, interfaces, the resulting emerging interactions, and strongly nonequilibrium physical states that become possible to achieve only at nanoscale, and use this knowledge to develop nanoscale devices with new functionalities.
 Our laboratory is located in rooms W104, W106, and E108 of the Math and Science Building on the beautiful campus of Emory University.

-“Spin transfer due to quantum fluctuations of magnetization” A. Zholud, R. Freeman, R. Cao, A. Srivastava, S. Urazhdin, PRL (in press, 2017) arxiv:1703.09335 (2017) We expeirmentally demonstrate the interaction between electron spins in electrical current and magnetization of ferromagnets can enhance not only thermal magnetization fluctuations, but also its quantum fluctuations.
+“Spin transfer due to quantum fluctuations of magnetization”, Phys.
+Rev. Lett.
+(2017), featured in the PRL Viewpoint .
+We expeirmentally demonstrate that the interaction between electron spins in electrical current and magnetization of ferromagnets can enhance not only thermal magnetization fluctuations, but also its quantum fluctuations.
 This process can be driven not only by directional flows of spin-polarized current, but also by unpolarized currents and by thermal motion of conduction electrons.
 Surprisingly, the observed quantum effect remains significant even at room temperature.
 It also entails a significant and ubiquitous contribution to spin-polarizing properties of ferromagnets.
 These findings open a new chapter in our understanding of interaction between magnetic and electronic degrees of freedom, and in applications utilizing control of dynamical magnetization states by electrical current.

-“Chemical potential of quasi-equilibrium magnon gas driven by pure spin current ” Nature Communications (2017) In collaboration with the group of Sergej Demokritov at U.Muenster, we demonstrated that a nanoscale magnetic system subjected to spin current remains in a quasi-equilibrium state, well be described by the spin current-dependent chemical potential and effective temperature.
+“Chemical potential of quasi-equilibrium magnon gas driven by pure spin current ” Nature Communications (2017).
+In collaboration with the group of Sergej Demokritov at U.Muenster, we demonstrated that a nanoscale magnetic system subjected to spin current remains in a quasi-equilibrium state, well described by spin current-dependent thermodynamic parameters - the chemical potential and the effective temperature.
 Appropriate spin-polarization can lower the effective temperature to 225 K (-48 C).
 The opposite spin-polarization increases the chemical potential until it closely approaches the lowest-energy dynamical state, demonstrating the possibility of spin current-induced room-temperature Bose-Einstein condensation of magnons – a macroscopic quantum-coherent state of the magnetization.